Men’s Mental Health.

 Men think of asking for help as a weakness.
 Even if more men did start to feel confident enough to speak out most of them wouldn’t have a clue who to go to or where to get help from.
 There isn’t much for men.
 Everything seems to be aimed at women, guys don’t pay attention to the subject because they don’t feel included, worse they feel excluded.

-Hearing this really tugged at my heart strings.
-Nobody should feel like there isn't support out there when they need it most.
-It saddens me that we as human beings aren't taking notice of this.
+Hearing this really tugged at my stone cold heart.
+Nobody should feel like there isn’t support out there when they need it most.
+It saddens me, but worryingly doesn’t surprise me, that we as human beings aren’t taking notice of this.
+Like I said earlier we can be selfish fuckers.

-When I asked why men feel their mental health issues are so taboo, they all gave me very similar answers which lead me to the conclusion that society is a huge factor here.
+When I asked why men feel their mental health issues are so taboo, they all gave me very similar answers.
+It lead me to the conclusion that society is a huge factor here.
+Shocker huh?

 I suppose it’s being bought up and pushed all my life to be manly, “man up!
 Boys don’t cry” it makes you believe speaking out is wrong.